KaveonSmith/MP3_Player/README.md

 # MP3_Player

- This is a simple program that contains three "game over" songs from the Call of Duty Zombie maps.\n It prompts the user to select Play, Pause, or Stop.\n
+ This is a simple program that contains three "game over" songs from the Call of Duty Zombie maps.\
+ It prompts the user to select Play, Pause, or Stop.\

  # Call of Duty Zombie Maps references
  Tranzit - GameOver